nicolechowt/A-Burger-Logger/README.md

 # HW - {A Burger Logger, using Node, Express, Handlebars}

 ## Description
-Eat-Da-Burger! is an app that allows users to input the names of burgers they'd like to eat.
+Eat-The-Burger! is an app that allows users to input the names of burgers they'd like to eat.
 [Live link](https://nicoles-burger-logger.herokuapp.com/)